quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Path Maximum Transmission Unit (PMTU)

-The PMTU is the maximum size of the entire IP datagram including the IP header, UDP header, and UDP payload.
+The PMTU is the maximum size of the entire IP packet including the IP header, UDP header, and UDP payload.
 The UDP payload includes the QUIC packet header, protected payload, and any authentication fields.
-This can be depend upon the current path characteristics.
+This can depend upon the current path characteristics.
 Therefore, the current largest UDP payload an implementation will send is referred to as QUIC Maximum Packet Size (MPS).